Supersonic-Sites/leachanel/content/en/services.md

           Safe for sensitive skin.<br><br>

           (Pregnant women should go for the Express Glow Facial instead.)
+      - service: Online Skin Consultation
+        desc: >
+          <strong>Duration: 60 minutes</strong><br><br>

+          Do you want to understand your skin in-depth?
+Do you need expert advice and desire change for the better?
+Would you like to find out what products to use and learn where you've been missing steps?<br><br>

+          In this 1-hour Online Consultation, we will chat face-to-face and get to the bottom of the mysterious skin issues that you battle with everyday.
+I'm here to answer all of your questions and discuss what you have been doing and what you should be doing for your skin & its condition(s).<br><br>

+          We'll discuss things that may have never occurred to you, such as the way your body-type explains why you may struggle with specific skin complications, how your pillow case & fabric can help or hurt your skin, which skincare ingredients you should avoid, what water temperature to cleanse with, etc. <br><br>

+          We'll look over the products & methods you've been using on your skin, and see where changes ought to be made. <br><br>

+          My clients are always in awe of the fun facts and fascinating tips they take in during our consultation. <br><br>

+          Let's get to know what you're really dealing with so that we can treat and care for your skin accordingly.  <br><br>

+          After booking, a ZOOM meeting link will be sent to you shortly. <br><br>
       - service: Add-on Treatments
         desc: Ask us about our Organic Peels.
 Customize your facial to fight hyperpigmentation & acne.